SiriusSoftwareLtd/Website/src/pages/privacy.md

 This Privacy Policy explains how Sirius collects, uses, stores, and protects your personal information.
 By using our services, you agree to the practices described in this policy.

 ## Data Controller
-The data controller responsible for your personal information is Sirius Software Ltd.
+The data controller responsible for your personal information is Sirius.

 ## What Information We Collect
 We only collect the following information for service-related purposes:
 - **Discord account information**:
   - Account ID
 - **Roblox account information**:
   - User ID.

 This information is used to assign in-game perks and benefits associated with the services we provide.